 - Revised by: The Faculty Board of Science and Technology

-40 credits within Science and Technology including Linear Algebra and Geometry, Thermodynamics, basic course in Mechanics as well as Mechanics II/Electrical Power Transmission Systems.English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
+40 credits in science/engineering including Linear Algebra and Geometry, Thermodynamics, a basic course in Mechanics as well as Mechanics II/Electrical Power Transmission Systems.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to:

-Nuclear and Particle Physics: Structure: early universe, nuclei, baryons, mesons, antimatter.
-Interactions: the electro-weak interaction and bosons, the strong interaction and gluons.
-Reactions: relativistic kinematics, nuclear reactions, cross-section, radioactivity.
+Interactions: the electroweak interaction and bosons, the strong interaction and gluons.

 Lectures, lessons and laboratory supervision.